nikhildutta333/random-quiz-generator/README.md

 # PDF to Quiz Generator

 This project is a Streamlit application that allows users to upload a PDF, extract its text, and automatically generate a quiz with multiple-choice questions based on the document content.
 The application leverages OpenAI's GPT-4 to create questions and validate the answers.
 The quiz is presented in a user-friendly interface where participants can select their answers and view the results immediately.
+We can use this to instantly setup and prepare for any kinds of exams and tests.

 ## Features